-Known to improve blood flow, and oxygen, to the brain, Ginkgo may promote cognition and has caught the eye of western researchers.
-The University of Maryland Medical Center found that Ginkgo may help Alzheimer’s patients, and a 2010 study published in BMC Geriatrics found that the herb was more effective than a placebo in reducing Alzheimer’s-related dementia .
-A recent Chinese study found that, of 120 patients with mild cognitive impairment, the group treated with Gingko biloba leaf tablets for 6 months scored significantly higher in logical memory and nonsense picture recognition tests than the control group .
+Known to support blood flow, and oxygen, to the brain, Ginkgo may promote cognition and has caught the eye of western researchers.
+The University of Maryland Medical Center found that Ginkgo may help Alzheimer's patients, and a 2010 study published in BMC Geriatrics found that the herb was more effective than a placebo in reducing Alzheimer's-related dementia .
+A recent Chinese study found that, of 120 patients with mild cognitive impairment, the group who received Gingko biloba leaf tablets for 6 months scored significantly higher in logical memory and nonsense picture recognition tests than the control group .

-One look at the cat’s claw vine will bring back memories of your first cat scratch.
-Originally occurring in the Amazon rainforest, natives used cat’s claw to help treat inflammation and inflammation-related conditions like arthritis.
-Studies of cat’s claw show that it dilates blood vessels, which might make it a helpful herb for Alzheimer’s patients, who don’t get enough blood flow and therefore oxygen in their brain cells.
+One look at the cat's claw vine will bring back memories of your first cat scratch.
+Originally occurring in the Amazon rainforest, natives used cat's claw to help calm redness and swelling, especially in the bones and joints.
+Studies of cat's claw show that it dilates blood vessels, which might make it a helpful herb for Alzheimer's patients, whose bloodflow is weak, resulting in less oxygen in their brain cells.

 In addition to consulting a holistic physician and utilizing these key herbs, those with early signs of dementia or Alzheimer's should lower their stress levels, consume more vitamin E, and include more raw organic virgin coconut oil into their diets.